lowRISC/qemu/docs/opentitan/pyot.md

   the `-f` option.
 * `-c` / `--config` specify a HJSON configuration file, see the [Configuration](#Configurationfile) section for details.
-* `-e` / `embedded-flash` generate an embedded flash image file, default is to provide ROM and application files as device options
+* `-e` / `embedded-flash` generate an embedded flash image file for the specified MTD bus.
+The default is to provide ROM and application files as device options.
 * `-f` / `--flash` specify a RAW image file that stores the embedded Flash content, which can be generated with the [`flashgen.py`](flashgen.md) tool.
 Alternatively, see the `-x` option.
 * `-g` / `--otcfg` specify a configuration file with OpenTitan configuration options, such as